 2. While that's cooking, add the wheat flour, brown sugar, yeast, and salt to your bread maker.

 3. Drain the cooked carrots in a strainer and run them under cold water for 30 seconds to slightly cool them.

 4. Put carrots, 1/2 cup water, oil, and egg in a blender or food processor and puree.
 Check if it's the right temperature for yeast bread.
 It should be very warm but not hot, like a baby's bottle--about 100 F-120 F.

 If needed, adjust (though I've never needed to).

 5. Add the carrot puree to the bread maker and stir everything with a wooden spoon.

-(My bread maker works better if you help stir at this point, which is easy.
-It is very good at kneading in more flour, which I love.)
+(My bread maker works better if you help stir at this point.)

-6. Add the white flour and oat flour without stirring and turn the machine to the dough setting.
+6. Add the white flour and turn the machine to the dough setting.
 Let run.
 (Time will vary by machine.
 Mine goes for 1 hour 20 minutes.)

 8. When the dough is shaped, mist lightly with non-stick spray and let rise in a warm place until doubled in size, about 1 hour.